 We're live on Product Hunt right now!
 Come support our launch

-Winner of the 'Embedded Analytics Solution of the Year 2024' at the Data Breakthrough Awards.
+Winner of the 'Embedded Analytics Solution of the Year' at the '24 Data Breakthrough Awards.

 What is Embedded Analytics?
 Benefits, Methods, & Best Practices

 Build remarkable, fast, and fully bespoke customer-facing analytics experiences in 10% of the time.
-Find out more.
+Get access to Embeddable today.

 What is embedded analytics?

-Embedded analytics is the practice of building analytics in a third-party tool and rendering it inside your existing application.
-Often the existing app’s primary function is something other than analytics—but the embedded charts provide the user with valuable insights to complement the core value proposition of the app.
+Often, the existing app’s primary function is something other than analytics—but the embedded charts provide the user with valuable insights to complement the core value proposition of the app.

-That’s just one example of user-facing analytics you could embed—there are plenty of use cases for SaaS applications that could bring value to the end user but don’t warrant the time and complexity of developing the whole analytics experience from scratch.
+That’s just one example of user-facing analytics you could embed.
+There are plenty of use cases for SaaS applications that could bring value to the end user but don’t warrant the time and complexity of developing the whole analytics experience from scratch.

+What is embedded analytics?
 Shopify analytics dashboard showing data visualizations of metrics like total sales, online store sessions, and returning customer rate

 On Shopify, sellers can track metrics like total sales and average order value using the platform’s interactive user-facing analytics solution.

-4 Benefits of embedded analytics
+Top four benefits of embedded analytics

 They can help you: